-- On Step 1 of the process make sure that File Origin is set to Unicode (UTF-8).
+- Make sure that File Origin is set to Unicode (UTF-8).
 And that the option Delimited is checked off

 - "CSV" stands for "Comma-Separated-Values", meaning that columns are separated with commas in the file.
-For Excel to read this and convert them into actual columns, on Step 2, make sure that Comma is checked like below.
+For Excel to read this and convert them into actual columns, make sure that Comma is checked like below.

 The preview below shows you how Excel will read the data.
 Play around with separators (e.g. comma, semicolon) until the preview is correct.

-- It is possible that there are birth numbers (CPR) in one or more of the columns.
-Therefore, on Step 3 click the given column and set Column data format to Text, otherwise any 0's in front of the CPR might be deleted.
+- It is possible that there are personal identification numbers (CPR) in one or more of the columns.
+Therefore, click the given column and set Column data format to Text, otherwise any 0's in front of the number might be deleted.

 - Click Finish and OK to finalise the import.